aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/vba-project/filter-vba-project-while-loading-a-workbook/_index.md

 ## **Filter VBA Project while loading an Excel workbook in C++**

-Some .xlsm/.xslb files have an extremely large amount of macros (or very, very long macros).
+Some .xlsm/.xlsb files contain an extremely large number of macros (or very, very long macros).
 Aspose.Cells will unconditionally load this (meta) data when opening such workbooks.
-You may require to control this though [**LoadDataFilterOptions**](https://reference.aspose.com/cells/cpp/aspose.cells/loaddatafilteroptions) when you really only need to extract sheet names for a large number of workbooks thus skipping over such unneeded content.
+You may need to control this through [**LoadDataFilterOptions**](https://reference.aspose.com/cells/cpp/aspose.cells/loaddatafilteroptions) when you really only need to extract sheet names for a large number of workbooks, thus skipping such unneeded content.
 This filter is provided by introducing a new option, [**LoadDataFilterOptions.VBA**](https://reference.aspose.com/cells/cpp/aspose.cells/loaddatafilteroptions).

 ## **Sample Code**